o7g8/apl-portable-ap/Windows.md

 ```

-And finally the Dyalog's static library `apl.lib`, which we need to link to:
+And finally the Dyalog's library `apl.lib`, which we need to link to:

 ```bash